Naturality of ${\rm SL}_3$ quantum trace maps for surfaces: Quantum coordinate change for flips of ideal triangulations

 \end{lemma}

 It is not hard to write down the permutation $\sigma_{ij}^{[3]}$ explicitly, once one chooses node labels; we leave it as an exercise.
-A more basic well-known result is about the consistency relations for mutations. \begin{lemma}[classical consistency relations for mutations of $\mathscr{X}$-seeds] The mutations $\mu_v$'s of quivers and cluster $\mathscr{X}$-seeds satisfy: \begin{enumerate} \item[\rm (1)] $\mu_v \mu_v = {\rm id}$ for any non-frozen node $v$, applied to any seed $\Gamma$;
+A more basic well-known result is about the consistency relations for mutations. \begin{lemma}[classical consistency relations for mutations of $\mathscr{X}$-seeds] The mutations $\mu_k$'s of quivers and cluster $\mathscr{X}$-seeds satisfy the following relations: \begin{enumerate} \item[\rm (1)] $\mu_v \mu_v = {\rm id}$, when applied to any seed $\Gamma$, for any non-frozen node $v$;

 \item[\rm (2)] $\mu_v \mu_w \mu_v \mu_w = {\rm id}$, when applied to a seed $\Gamma$ such that $\varepsilon_{vw}=0$;

 \item[\rm (3)] $\mu_v \mu_w \mu_v \mu_w \mu_v = P_{(vw)}$, when applied to a seed $\Gamma$ such that $\varepsilon_{vw} = \pm 1$, where $(vw)$ stands for the permutation of the nodes that exchanges $v$ and $w$ and fixes all other nodes. \end{enumerate} \end{lemma}